 You cannot use a t+ ticket to travel from the airport.

-How to get from Beauvais Airport to central Paris
+How to get from Beauvais Airport to the centre of Paris?

 Beauvais Airport is mainly operated by the low-cost airline Ryanair.
 The airport is located 83 km northwest of Paris.